aPToul/BookReader/README.md

 CODE SUMMARY:

-The efficiency of storing the number of instances each word in a book is compared across the following classes:
+The efficiency of storing the instances each word in a book is compared across the following classes:
 - SortedList
 - SortedDictionary (binary tree)
 - Dictionary (hash table)